 The SACD (Authors Society) supports festivals that promote new authors like La Semaine de la Critique through the funds generated by private copy.
 The SACD Award is given to one of the seven feature films in competition.
 The winning author will be awarded €4,000.
 The jury is made up of filmmakers that are members of the board of directors of the SACD.

-The Canal+ Award is awarded to one of ten short and medium-length features in competition by Pascal Faure and Brigitte Pardo of the Canal+ short film division who then buy the rights to the winning film to broadcast it.
-Since its creation in 1992, the Canal+ Award has enabled the distribution of short films by, amongst others, Benoit Mariage, Chris Landreth, Bill Plympton, Denis Villeneuve, Daniel Joseph Borgman and Shin Suwon.
+The Canal+ Award is given to one of the ten short and medium-length films in competition by the Short and Creative Programmes at Canal+.
+They buy the rights for the winning film to screen it on TV.
+Since its creation in 1992, the Canal+ Award has led to the screening of short films by Chris Landreth, Bill Plympton, Denis Villeneuve, Daniel Joseph Borgman, Gaëlle Denis or more recently Andrei Creţulescu.

-Created in 1978 to contribute to the recognition of young filmmakers, the Caméra d'Or prize is awarded to the Best first film presented either in the Official Selection (Competition and Un Certain Regard) or in The Directors' Fortnight and La Semaine de la Critique.
-The Caméra d'Or prize is handed out during the closing ceremony of the Festival by the president of its jury.
+Created in 1978, the Caméra d'or is awarded to a first feature presented either as part of the Official Selection or the Directors' Fortnight or La Semaine de la Critique.
+The prize is awarded during the Festival’s Closing Ceremony by the president of the dedicated jury.

 To see the winners of the edition 2016, please visit our Archives